-Nevertheless, they came away with new ideas on research and careers in science.
-Please look below for videos of some of our guest speakers and an inspiring talk by Monell Summer Apprenticeship Program (MSAP) alum Shadrack Frimpong.
-He shares stories with the 2020 class of the all-virtual MSAP session about his journey from Ghana to Yale.
-Please return to this space throughout the autumn for more stories about our virtual MSAP activities during the summer of 2020.
+The 12 apprentices (also known as SAPlings) came away with new ideas on research and careers in science.
+Please look below for videos of some of our guest speakers from previous years and an inspiring talk by MSAP alum Shadrack Frimpong where he shares stories about his journey from Ghana to Yale!

 At the end of the summer, students work with their mentors to develop high quality and technical posters detailing the hypotheses tested, as well as the methods and results obtained from their summer research projects.
 The students present their research findings to the scientists at the Monell Center and to their invited family and friends.